tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 <!--% Note: I chose 1 vote because if we have 3 players and 2 votes, then they are forced to vote for everyone...-->
 - Players must cast exactly 1 vote at every voting rounds.
 - Players can not vote for themselves.
+- Every time a player receives a vote, his _score_ increases by 1
-- At the end of the game, the players with the most votes win.
-The ones with the least votes lose.
+- At the end of the game, the player(s) with the highest score win(s).
+The one(s) with the lowest score lose(s).
 - The winning player earns 1 million dollars.

 As a consequence of these rules, here are some examples of possible basic strategies: